MileHacker Logo

 • Major Companies: International brands like Hertz, Avis, Enterprise, Budget, and Europcar operate in Ankara.
 Local companies like Rent Go and Garenta also have rental services.
 Booking in advance is recommended.

 • Driving Laws, Road Conditions: Drive on the right-hand side of the road.
 Seatbelts are required for all.
 Mobile phone use is prohibited while driving.
-Major roads are generally good, but side roads are narrow or poorly maintained.
+Main roads are generally good, but side roads are narrow or poorly maintained.
 Traffic can be dense.

 Walking & Cycling